Page History: How to Parse XML Documents in COBOL

-XML messages embed data in a single string.
-Extracting this data can be a challenge for programs written in languages such as COBOL that store information in specific fields.
+XML messages appear as embedded data in a single string.
+This can be a challenge for programs written in languages such as COBOL that store information in specific fields.
 To work with XML data, sophisticated parsing and string manipulation routines are required while maintaining context for the data contained in message nodes.

 The string processing logic for the above message is already advanced, but it will quickly grow in complexity for larger messages as you account for optional data and repeating structures.

 So what are your options?